bbrownekianda/docs/rules/communications/send_email.md

 ## Before you get started ##

+In advance of using this rule, you need to have created one or more forms, complete with control fields.
+For example an employee's 'Name' may be part of a form 'Annual Leave Request'.
+Then this 'Name' (text box) field can be used as an **expression** in the email to send personalised emails.

-Before you set up a 'Send email' rule you need to decide who will the email be from, for example a no-reply type email, who the email will be to,
+Before you set up a 'Send email' rule you need to decide who will the email be from, for example a no-reply type email, who the email will be to, TO COME BACK TO